bedefrunner/mercadolibre-apartments-scrapper/readme.md

 ## 3. Replace the apartments URL
 First, go to [Mercado Libre > apartments](https://www.mercadolibre.cl/c/inmuebles#menu=categories) and add the filters you want to your search.
 Every filter adds a new param to the URL.
 When you are comfortable with your filters, copy the URL and add replace the `URL` constant of class `MercadoLibreScrapper` with your URL.

-If you want to run this crapper on a daily basis, I recommend to add the filter "publicados hoy", because there's no need to check for every apartment published in the history if you are checking them every day.
+If you want to run this scrapper on a daily basis, I recommend you to add the filter "Publicados hoy" in Mercado Libre because there's no need to check for every apartment published in the history if you are checking them every day.

 ## 4. Setup your Twilio API credentias
 To notify every new apartment to your Whatsapp number you will need to setup the Twilio API.
 I don't remember the exact steps, but it's something like this: